kloya03/AuE893_KartikLoya_Sp21/catkin_ws/src/assignment3_turtlebot3/Readme.md

 		abovementioned nodes ie. circle and square motion.

+'''
-Task 2:
+### Task 2:
-	In task 2 we create a world with the turtlebot3 and a wall.
-Then we simulate a script called emergency_braking.py which moves the turtlebot3 in a straight motion but stops at emergency distance from the wall after it senses the wall.
+'''	In task 2 we create a world with the turtlebot3 and a wall.
+Then we simulate
+	a script called emergency_braking.py which moves the turtlebot3 in a straight motion but stops at emergency distance from the wall after it senses the wall.
 	Use the below command to execute.

-  'roslaunch assignment3_turtlebot3 emergency_brake_wall.launch'
+  roslaunch assignment3_turtlebot3 emergency_brake_wall.launch

 	Launch File: